ktor-doc-jp/ktor-doc-jp/advanced/pipeline/route.md

 title: Route interception
 category: advanced
 caption: Interception per route
+ktor_version_review: 1.0.0
 ---

-If you just want to intercept some calls for a specific route, you have to create a `Route` node and intercept that node.
+If you just want to intercept some calls for a specific route, you have to create a `Route` node (usually by calling `createChild`) and intercept that node.

 For example, for creating a timeout for a route, you could do the following: